CITguy/scrappr.io/README.md

 ### TODO

-* Write Controller Specs
-* Add support for HTTP Methods other than GET in `/users/api/scraps_controller.rb`
 * Add Support to Add/Remove HTTP Headers from `/users/scraps#show > headers`
 * Write ROADMAP.md
 * Add more stuff to README